Season 3, Episode 4

 Susan Rylance:

 Yeah, that is a great question.
-Because it boiled down to one thing, it's that number one, that top leader that has a vision in direction for the company, and is able to articulate that to the rest of the team.
-And then that's kind of where it starts in order to create and build that collaboration and trust with each other because you all have one common goal, but one person's got to be leading the charge.
-In order for that to fall through with the rest of the organization.
-At least that's in my experience.
-That's what's worked really well within the collaboration of the team and and that that leader trust his team and his organization to lead through that that direction that he set out, he or she set out.
+Because it boiled down to one thing, it's that number one, that top leader that has a vision in direction for the company and can articulate that to the rest of the team.
+And then that's kind of where it starts to create and build that collaboration and trust with each other because you all have one common goal, but one person's got to be leading the charge.
+For that to fall through with the rest of the organization.
+At least that's my experience.
+That's what's worked well within the collaboration of the team and that leader trusts his team and his organization to lead through that direction that he set out, he or she set out.

 Michael Kithcart:

 Yes.
 Thank you for that clarification.
-Well, and so then, in absence of that, what what are some of the things that you've seen that actually get in the way from leadership teams being able to operate like that?
+Well, and so then, in the absence of that, what are some of the things that you've seen that get in the way of leadership teams being able to operate like that?

 Susan Rylance:

 Themselves or ourselves.
-We get in our own way of operating in that function Because we feel that we have to know all the answers.
-And so we sometimes then don't seek out our teams or a cross functional teams, we don't seek out the teams underneath us because we feel like we should have all the answers.
-So we get in our own way.
-We we don't ask our teams things that we think we should know, because we think I should know this.
-And so the best leaders and the best times that we're leaving, doing the best work is by asking our teams, tell me more helped me understand, help lead me and guide me to the right direction.
-And so I think we just get in our own way.
+We get in the way of operating in that function Because we feel that we have to know all the answers.
+And so we sometimes then don't seek out our teams or cross-functional teams, we don't seek out the teams underneath us because we feel like we should have all the answers.
+So we get in our way.
+We don't ask our teams things that we think we should know, because we think I should know this.
+And so the best leaders and the best times that we're leaving, doing the best work is by asking our teams, to tell me more helped me understand, help lead me and guide me in the right direction.
+And so I think we just get in our way.
 By not asking In our teams and our colleagues, more questions and more clarity.

 Michael Kithcart:

 Yeah.
 It's so freeing to recognize that we're never going to have all the answers.
-And that there's so much value in getting other people's perspective, because we all see things differently.
+And that there's so much value in getting other people's perspectives because we all see things differently.
 And it can, it can take us in completely different directions.
-So I noticed that so much in people that really do commit to their own development, right, you know, over time, that that is a piece that makes a big difference for them.
-Not only in like the outcomes that happen, but like, even in their own satisfaction, as an employee.
+So I noticed that so much in people that do commit to their development, right, you know, over time, that that is a piece that makes a big difference for them.
+Not only in the outcomes that happen but like, even in their satisfaction, as an employee.

 Susan Rylance: